Sunny-Qin-0314/11-767-group-YU/labs/lab5-projects.md

 Group name:
 ---
-Group members present in lab today:
+Group members present in lab today: Yuqing Qin (yuqingq), Yukun Xia (yukunx)

 1: Plan
 ----
 1. What is your plan for today, and this week?

+Today, we will go over the SuperPoint retraining tutorial, and write a script to revise the model structure.

-2. How will each group member contribute towards this plan?
+3. How will each group member contribute towards this plan?

+We will work together today.
+Later this week, Xukun would continue work on the benchmarking the performance of Superpoint.
+Yuqing would start to retrain the model.

 2: Execution
 ----
 1. What have you achieved today / this week?
 Was this more than you had planned to get done?
 If so, what do you think worked well?
+We have discussed our project scale, structure, design details today.
+The general workflow is shown below.

-2. Was there anything you had hoped to achieve, but did not?
+3. Was there anything you had hoped to achieve, but did not?
 What happened?
 How did you work to resolve these challenges?
-3. What were the contributions of each group member towards all of the above?
+4. What were the contributions of each group member towards all of the above?

 3: Next steps
 ----